Menu

 PE Days

-Admiral class will be taught PE on a Thursday and a Friday.
-Children will need to wear their PE kit to school on these days.
+In the Spring Term, Admiral class will be taught PE on a Tuesday and a Thursday.
+Children will need to wear their PE kit to school on Tuesdays.
 They will not need uniform to change into.
 Please ensure your child has the correct kit so they can participate successfully.
+On Thursdays the children will be going swimming, so will need to bring their full swimming kit on these days.

 Library Slot

-Your child will get an opportunity to visit the school library on Wednesdays.
+Your child will get an opportunity to visit the school library on Thursdays.
 Here they will have the chance to borrow a book that they are interested in: a book they will read for pleasure.
-If they wish to take a book home, this will need to be returned on a Wednesday ready to change.
+If they wish to take a book home, this will need to be returned on a Thursday ready to change.

 Home Learning